ngram-lab/al-folio/_pages/seminar.md

 - Feb 11: Paper review due for choice of Wiegreffe paper (for talk the next day)

-- Class session, Feb 12: Discussion on Wiegreffe paper, and talk.
+- Class session, Feb 12: Discussion on Wiegreffe paper, and talk on Feb 12.

-- Class session, Feb 19: Discussion on Liang and Wang papers.
-Note talks on Feb 19 and Feb 20.
+- Class session, Feb 19: Discussion on Liang, Wang, and Akari papers.
+Note talks on Feb 19, Feb 20, and Feb 25.

 - Class session, Feb 26: Discussion on Zhao and TBA papers.
 Note talks on Feb 27 and Mar 4.